ChristianChiarulli/Altech-Freedom-Checklist/README.md

 - System76 (core booted versions)
 - Purism (why is the shift key on the right so small)
 - PinebookPro (Best cheap laptop I've seen)

+## Video/Streaming Platforms

+- Odysee
+- Theta
+- PeerTube
+- LivePeer

+## Money (Alternative to the Dollar and other Fiat currencies)

+- Bitcoin
+- Monero
+- Ethereum
+- Cardano
+- USDC and other stable coins (Send dollars over crypto)